Tampa, Florida: Rowdies

 The Tampa Bay Rowdies compete in the United Soccer League Championship after spending their first 6 seasons in the North American Soccer League.
 The team began play at Tampa's George M. Steinbrenner Field in 2010, then moved to St. Petersburg's Al Lang Field in 2011.
 The Rowdies won their first league championship in Soccer Bowl 2012.
 The Rowdies made the USL Championship Final for the first time in 2020, though it was cancelled due to COVID-19.
 The Rowdies and the other finalist, Phoenix Rising FC, were named co-champions by the league.

 Previously, Tampa had hosted two top-level soccer teams.
 The Tampa Bay Rowdies of the original North American Soccer League was the area's first major sports franchise, beginning play in 1975 at Tampa Stadium.
 The Rowdies were an immediate success, drawing good crowds and winning Soccer Bowl '75 in their first season to bring Tampa its first professional sports championship.
 Though the NASL ceased operations in 1984, the Rowdies continued to compete in various soccer leagues until finally folding in 1993.

 Mutiny

 The success of the Rowdies prompted Major League Soccer (MLS) to award Tampa a charter member of the new league in 1996.
 The Tampa Bay Mutiny were the first MLS Supporters' Shield winner and had much early success beginning in 1996.
 However, the club folded in 2001 when local ownership could not be secured mainly due to a financially poor lease agreement for Raymond James Stadium.
-The city has no current representation in MLS, however, the Rowdies are seeking to join the league.
+The city has no representation in MLS, however, the Rowdies are seeking to join the league.